 The Spread was bigger than usual, the noteworthy dishes from Muslim end were Shami Kawab, Fish Korma, Korma Pulao and Rezala where Korma Pulao wins hands down as the best dish for me, It is same as the yakhni Pulao done in most of northern India with a rich broth of meat which is later on used to cook the rice and served together.
 The Fish Korma was done with a dash of vinegar, sumptuous amount of poppy seeds and even potatoes.

 The Rezala slightly different from the Bengali one with more Yogurt and some vinegar was to be consumed with a paratha as Assam does not have any other predominant bread and mostly relies on rice.
 The Shami Kawab was unlike north Indian one with lot more pulse in it vis-a-vis the minced meat quantity.

-Similarly the Muslim influence of Assam also has an interesting history to it, where Mughal emperors tried to evade this land 13 times in all but somehow the Great Tsang-Po or the Brahmaputra river always acted as a major barrier for them and worked in favor of Ahom dynasty of Assam.
-Most of present day Muslim residents from that region are families of prisoners or from the Khilji clan that came to the region in 1205.
+Similarly the Muslim influence of Assam also has an interesting history to it, where Mughal emperors tried to evade this land 13 times in all but somehow the Great Tsang-Po or the Brahmaputra river always acted as a major barrier for them and worked in favour of Ahom dynasty of Assam.
+Most of the present-day Muslim residents from that region are families of prisoners or from the Khilji clan that came to the region in 1205.

-The overwhelming experience and Demand for the Assamese Muslim cuisine has forced the Borah family to come up with a small kitchen where they at present take small orders and target much bigger audience in times to come.
+The overwhelming experience and demand for the Assamese Muslim cuisine have forced the Borah family to come up with a small kitchen where they at present take small orders and target a much bigger audience in times to come.